Skip to main content

 Your body is a system of intricate communication, and the vitality you experience is a direct reflection of the clarity and efficiency of that communication.
 We can begin to understand this system by looking at the heart, an organ of immense strength and responsiveness, and its relationship with the body’s master signaling molecules.

-At the center of this conversation is the and insulin-like growth factor 1 (GH/IGF-1) axis.
+At the center of this conversation is the growth hormone and insulin-like growth factor 1 (GH/IGF-1) axis.
 Think of your pituitary gland, a small structure at the base of your brain, as a central command.
 It releases growth hormone in pulses, sending out a system-wide directive.

 This hormone then travels to the liver, which responds by producing IGF-1.
 IGF-1 acts as a field general, carrying out the directives in tissues throughout the body, including the intricate network of your cardiovascular system.
 This axis is a primary driver of cellular repair, regeneration, and metabolic regulation.
 With age, the pulsatile output from central command naturally declines, leading to lower levels of its field general, and the body’s restorative functions can slow.